 As I’ve grown older, I’ve become less accepting of traditional norms and the far too ridiculous values shared in Malta.
 Just last week, as I was on my way to the airport, I was driven past a pro-life billboard forming part of the Nationalist Party’s anti-abortion campaign; to then feast my eyes on a pro-choice billboard less than an hour after landing in London, and I shook my head in disbelief, in shame.
 Because I can no longer live here and remain silent of all I am so deeply passionate about, of all I find shocking and unbelievable in today’s day and age, of all I find to be hugely insulting and demeaning to us women – who have been rendered incapable of forming our own choices on the matter.

 What’s worse?
 The fact that we have limited access to contraceptives, the poorest notion of sex ed, and an abortion quite clearly seems to be more punishable than rape – even when a woman’s life is at stake, isn’t that all too ironic for those who call themselves pro-life?
-Because the truth is, most care about the foetus enough to dismiss the needs of an adult woman, but yet have no interest in advocating for the lives of children who end up in the foster care system.

 And let me just pause briefly here to state that I do not believe Malta’s current abortion debate is simply a matter of opinion.
 I have come to realise that unfortunately, many Maltese individuals are simply slaves to the mentalities of those around them.
 There are facts, statistics and opinions backed by science – and then there are opinions based solely on morals, religion, and what your parents shoved down your throat.
 These are not the same, and if you cannot differentiate between facts and your personal beliefs, then I recommend you read no further.
 I refuse to beat around the bush – Malta’s current stance on abortion is a violation of human rights.

-Next on the list of points I’d like to tackle is xenophobia.
+Next on the list of points I’d like to mention is xenophobia.
 Of course, it isn’t all Maltese who reason this way (and this applies to every other point mentioned in this blog post too) but racism and discrimination are alive and well in my country.
 Take this example, for instance: About a year ago, a young Maltese man passed away in paceville – and a Bulgarian man on the scene who was later revealed to be innocent and trying to help out the deceased, was wrongly assumed to be the murderer.
 Despite there having been no sufficient evidence to be used against him, the Maltese media tarnished his reputation and the public gathered to type away all kinds of offensive comments on social media; including death threats towards him and his family.

 By contrast, we see a case in which a young Maltese man drunkenly drove after a night out in paceville and consequently claimed the life of a foreign pedestrian and injured many others; yet was let off with hardly any notable charges and many of the Facebook comments, as I recall, excused his behaviour, dubbing it a ‘tragedy’ and ‘mistake’.